Toilet Backing Up into Shower: What to Do Next

 - Hair: Though it often happens slowly, our hair falls out during bathing.
 It’s not a notable amount, but little by little it can become a problem, especially as it forms a net and catches other substances that would ordinarily drain properly.
 As hair accumulates in your drain, it can slow drainage or even stop it altogether.

-- Pipe scale: Scale is a mineral layer usually composed of calcium or magnesium that occur naturally in our water.
+- Pipe scale: Scale is a mineral layer usually composed of calcium or magnesium that occurs naturally in our water.
 Scale can form on any surface that meets water, including your pipes, as these elements are left behind.
 This layer can build up, causing a blockage in your sewer line.

 - Grease: Fats, oils, and grease can be nasty when allowed into drainage systems.
 As these substances are washed off dirty dishes in the kitchen, they can travel into the same sewer line that services your bathroom.
 If grease builds up enough to form a clog in the main line, you may see repercussions in all the drains.